go-humble/humble/README.md

 ### [Examples](https://github.com/go-humble/examples)

-Examples contains several examples of how to use the Humble Toolkit to build real applications.
+Examples contains several examples of how to use Humble to build real applications.

 ### [Rest](https://github.com/go-humble/rest)